• Skip to primary navigation

 Filipino cuisine uses vinegar extensively as a key ingredient in many dishes.
 Here are some of our favorites:

-• Adobo: A classic Filipino dish with pork or chicken cooked in vinegar, soy sauce, and aromatics.
+• Adobo: A classic Filipino dish with pork, chicken, or vegetables cooked in vinegar, soy sauce, and aromatics.
+Adobong Puti is a lighter, soy-free version.

 • Kinilaw: A Filipino version of ceviche made with raw fish or seafood cured in vinegar and mixed with onions, chilies, and other spices.